Skip to main content

 Geology

-The Picos de Europa is a classic example of alpine limestone geology—thick Carboniferous limestone massifs uplifted to over 2,600 meters by the Cantabrian phase of the Alpine orogeny.
+The Picos de Europa is a classic example of alpine limestone geology—thick Carboniferous limestone massifs uplifted to over 2,600 metres by the Cantabrian phase of the Alpine orogeny.
 The massifs have been deeply dissected by rivers (Sella, Cares, Deva) and glaciers to create spectacular gorges and cirques.
-The Cares Gorge—1,000 meters deep—is Europe's most impressive non-glacial limestone canyon.
+The Cares Gorge—approximately 1,000 metres deep—is one of Europe's most impressive limestone canyons.
 The Torre Cerredo summit (2,648 m) is the highest point.
-Karst topography pervades the massif, with hundreds of caves, potholes, and springs.
-The Cueva del Buxu and Cueva de Nerja (outside the park) have exceptional Paleolithic art.
+[1] Karst topography pervades the massif, with hundreds of caves, potholes, and springs.

 Climate And Weather